 If it’s not good enough, then it’s just not good enough.
-This week’s fabulous breakfast guest is a fellow consumer champion who has become my firm new ally in the quest to challenge poor Customer Service.
+This week’s fabulous breakfast guest is a fellow consumer champion who has become my firm new ally in the quest to challenge poor Customer Service and you can even win a copy of his book!
 Please welcome Grumpygit himself, Consumer Champion Scott Dixon.

 A ‘posh Geordie’ from Northumberland, Scott is originally via the Isle of Man where he lived for most of his adult life working in financial services before relocating to Edinburgh in November 2013.
 Scott is now a writer and author with a passion to make a difference on consumer issues.
 He says he does it because ‘He wants to change things for the better and raise awareness on consumer rights and how customers can seek redress,’ a bit like my good self then.